reactjs/zh-hant.react.dev/content/docs/thinking-in-react.md

   * The search text the user has entered
   * The value of the checkbox

-## Step 4: Identify Where Your State Should Live {#step-4-identify-where-your-state-should-live}
+## 第四步：Identify Where Your State Should Live {#step-4-identify-where-your-state-should-live}

 <p data-height="600" data-theme-id="0" data-slug-hash="qPrNQZ" data-default-tab="js" data-user="lacker" data-embed-version="2" class="codepen">See the Pen <a href="https://codepen.io/gaearon/pen/qPrNQZ">Thinking In React: Step 4</a> on <a href="https://codepen.io">CodePen</a>.</p>